Baby sleep patterns by age

 Key facts

-- Sleep is very important for the growth and development of your baby.
+- Sleep is very important for your baby's growth and development.

-- Babies' sleep cycles differ from adult sleep cycles, with more 'active' or REM sleep.
+- Babies' sleep cycles are different from adult sleep cycles, with more 'active' or REM sleep.

-- As your child grows, their sleep patterns will change.
+- As your child grows, their sleep patterns and needs will change.

 Why is sleep important for my baby?

 Sleep is very important for your baby's growth and development.
-It helps to form and improve their:
+It helps form and improve their:

 - attention span